thedude0606/manusoptions/PROGRESS.md

 - Investigated options chain update issue and found that StreamingManager is not integrated with dashboard_app.py
 - Created dashboard_app_streaming.py with StreamingManager integration for real-time updates
 - Modified streaming toggle to be enabled by default per user request
+- Created StreamingFieldMapper module to provide comprehensive mapping between streaming data fields and DataFrame columns
+- Fixed options chain UI update issue by implementing dynamic field mapping in update_options_tables callback
+- Enhanced logging to track which fields are being updated from streaming data

 ## In Progress
 - Testing real-time updates with various symbols
 - Optimizing streaming performance and error handling
+- Validating that all streamer fields are correctly mapped to the options table

 ## Known Issues/Challenges
 - Need to ensure the dashboard correctly displays all timeframes in a single table